-Allotments are small plots of cultivatable land that are set aside and rented specifically for the production of fruit, vegetables, flowers, herbs, etc.
+Allotments are small plots of cultivatable land that are set aside and rented specifically for the production of fruit, vegetables, flowers and herbs.

 Allotments can bring a variety of benefits, not just to individual plot holders, but also to their families, their communities and the environment.
-Allotments are an important and integral part of the city's community infrastructure.
-They are places for:
+Allotments provide green spaces and are an important part of the city's community infrastructure.
+Allotments are places where you can:

-Aberdeen has 496 Council owned allotment plots located across 21 sites.
+Aberdeen has 517 Council owned allotment plots located across 21 sites.
 There are also a few sites in private ownership.
-Our allotment plots vary in size from approximately 300m2 for a full size plot, 225m2 for a 3/4 size plot, 150m2 for a half size plot, and 50m2 for a Micro Plot.
+Our allotment plots vary in size from approximately 300m2 for a full size plot, 225m2 for a 3/4 size plot, 150m2 for a half size plot, and <50m2 for a micro plot.
 Most of our allotments are in the south of the city.

-The fees to rent a Council allotment plot for 2017/18 are set out below:
+The fees to rent a Council allotment plot for 2020/21 are:

 |Plot||Size (approx)||Annual fee||Concession|

 Micro plots are used as temporary starter plots.
 They are awarded at our discretion, you cannot apply for one.